MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyActivityBasedTimeoutPolicy.md

 Get the properties of an activityBasedTimeoutPolicy object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyActivityBasedTimeoutPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyActivityBasedTimeoutPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)